dnadesign/dnadesign.github.io/_posts/2013-04-05-managing-component-oriented-css-with-grunt.md

 * A 'build' folder, with the compiled CSS into a file for each breakpoint, *without* media queries.
 * A 'dist' folder, with the compiled CSS into a file for each breakpoint, *with* media queries.

-However we didn't want to serve the browser multiple stylesheets.
+However in production we didn't want to serve the browser multiple stylesheets.

 ### Step 3

-We concatenated the CSS file in the 'dist' folder together into one production css file.
+We concatenated the CSS files in the 'dist' folder together into one production css file.

 We add this to our grunt file inside the concat task: